microsoft/Product-Recommendations/sar.md

 ``<User Id>,<Item Id>,<Time>,[<Event>]``

 Each row represents a single interaction between a user and an item, which we call a transaction. *Event* field represents the type of transaction and is optional.
-Here is an example of usage data:
+Here is an example of usage data (displayed as a table for readability, but note that it must be provided in the comma-separated format above):

 |User ID | Item ID | Time | Event |
 |-|-|-|-|